yablochko8/delicious-domains/README.md

 - right align button at bottom of page
 - only two action buttons on mobile in floating menu
 - text-box to heading ratio of 40:60
+- try the existing primary color for primary cta